 Identifying what it is about the performances that is different between candidates can clarify the qualities that are important to record.
-Each candidate is likely to carry out the same steps and checklist of this information would not help differentiate between them.
-Howeve Gualitative comments on how well they do it, and quantitative records of accuracy and televances would.
+Each candidate is likely to carry out the same steps, so a checklist of this information would not help differentiate between them.
+However qualitative comments on how well they do it, and quantitative records of accuracy and tolerances would.

-The ptor should refer to the marking grid to ensure appropriate aspects of performance are recorded.
+The tutor should refer to the marking grid to ensure appropriate aspects of performance are recorded.
 These notes will be used for marking and moderation purposes and so must be detailed, accurate and differentiating.